 PROCEDURES

-EPHI Transmissions to Non-the Covered Entity Entities
+ePHI Transmissions to Non-Covered Entity Entities

-To appropriately guard against unauthorized access to or modification of EPHI that is being transmitted from the Covered Entity domains to a network outside of such networks, the procedures outlined in this Paragraph must be implemented.
+To appropriately guard against unauthorized access to or modification of ePHI that is being transmitted from the Covered Entity domains to a network outside of such networks, the procedures outlined in this Paragraph must be implemented.

-All transmissions of EPHI from the Covered Entity domains to a network outside of the aforementioned networks must utilize an encryption mechanism between the sending and receiving entities or the file, document, or folder containing said EPHI must be encrypted before transmission or must be password protected.
+All transmissions of ePHI from the Covered Entity domains to a network outside of the aforementioned networks must utilize an encryption mechanism between the sending and receiving entities or the file, document, or folder containing said ePHI must be encrypted before transmission or must be password protected.

-Prior to transmitting EPHI from the Covered Entity domains to a network outside of the aforementioned networks the receiving person or entity must be authenticated.
+Prior to transmitting ePHI from the Covered Entity domains to a network outside of the aforementioned networks the receiving person or entity must be authenticated.

-All transmissions of EPHI from the Covered Entity domains to a network outside of the aforementioned networks should include only the minimum amount of PHI.
+All transmissions of ePHI from the Covered Entity domains to a network outside of the aforementioned networks should include only the minimum amount of PHI.

-For transmission of EPHI from the Covered Entity domains to a network outside of the aforementioned networks utilizing an email or messaging system, see Paragraph 4 below.
+For transmission of ePHI from the Covered Entity domains to a network outside of the aforementioned networks utilizing an email or messaging system, see Paragraph 4 below.

-EPHI Transmission between the Covered Entity Entities
+ePHI Transmission between the Covered Entity Entities

-When transmitting EPHI over an electronic network between the Covered Entity entities, the EPHI must be password protected or encrypted before transmission as described below.
+When transmitting ePHI over an electronic network between the Covered Entity entities, the ePHI must be password protected or encrypted before transmission as described below.

-All transmissions of EPHI from the Covered Entity domain must utilize an encryption mechanism or be password protected.
+All transmissions of ePHI from the Covered Entity domain must utilize an encryption mechanism or be password protected.

-All transmissions from the Covered Entity that do not contain EPHI require no additional security mechanisms.
+All transmissions from the Covered Entity that do not contain ePHI require no additional security mechanisms.

-EPHI Transmissions Using Electronic Removable Media
+ePHI Transmissions Using Electronic Removable Media

-When transmitting EPHI via removable media, including but not limited to, floppy disks, CD ROM, memory cards, magnetic tape and removable hard drives, the sending party must:
+When transmitting ePHI via removable media, including but not limited to, floppy disks, CD ROM, memory cards, magnetic tape and removable hard drives, the sending party must:

 Use an encryption mechanism or password to protect against unauthorized access or modification

-Authenticate the person or entity requesting said EPHI in accordance with the Person or Entity Authentication Policy.
+Authenticate the person or entity requesting said ePHI in accordance with the Person or Entity Authentication Policy.

-Send the minimum amount of said EPHI required by the receiving person or entity.
+Send the minimum amount of said ePHI required by the receiving person or entity.

 If using removable media for the purpose of system backups and disaster recovery and the aforementioned removable media is stored and transported in a secured environment, no additional security mechanisms are required.

-EPHI Transmissions Using Email or Messaging Systems
+ePHI Transmissions Using Email or Messaging Systems

-The transmission of EPHI from the Covered Entity to a client via an email or messaging system is permitted if the sender has ensured that the following conditions are met:
+The transmission of ePHI from the Covered Entity to a client via an email or messaging system is permitted if the sender has ensured that the following conditions are met:

-The client has been made fully aware of the risks associated with transmitting EPHI via email or messaging systems.
+The client has been made fully aware of the risks associated with transmitting ePHI via email or messaging systems.

-The client has formally in writing or through email authorized the Covered Entity to utilize an email or messaging system to transmit EPHI to them.
+The client has formally in writing or through email authorized the Covered Entity to utilize an email or messaging system to transmit ePHI to them.

 The client’s identity has been authenticated.